Framework Category

 Does your organization use risk assessment findings to inform and prioritize risk response decisions and actions?

-This question evaluates whether your organization has a structured process for translating identified risks into concrete action plans.
+Turning findings into action is the focus: reviewers want assurance that risk assessment results actually inform and prioritize your risk response decisions.
 Effective risk management requires not just identifying risks but using those findings to make informed decisions about risk treatment options (accept, mitigate, transfer, or avoid) and to prioritize security investments based on risk severity and business impact.

 Does your organization have a documented process for communicating risk responses to affected stakeholders in a prioritized manner?